 ami list datasets mc15_13TeV.308276.PowhegPy8EG_NNPDF30_AZNLOCTEQ6L1_VBFH125_ZZ4nu_MET125.evgen.EVNT.e6126 --fields events,cross_section,generator_filter_efficienty

-or with a list of files if you want to avoid #
+or with a list of files if you want to avoid # and blank lines:

 while read -r line; do [[ "$line" =~ ^#.*$ ]] && continue; if [ ! -z "${line}" ]; then echo "ami list datasets ${line} --fields events,cross_section,generator_filter_efficienty | grep mc15" ; fi; done < evnt_samples.list